 Nov 2-7, 2014.
 Sunendra Joshi and Hui Li gave oral presentations of their research on ‘sources and cycling of phosphorus in rivers’ and ‘isotope effect of sorption and desorption to Fe- and Mn-oxides’, respectively on the SSSA Meeting in Long Beach, CA.

->

-> October 30, 2014.
-Dr. Jaisi and Dr. Jin are awarded with a new research grant from USDA.
+Oct 30, 2014.
+Dr. Jaisi and Dr. Jin are awarded a new research grant from USDA.
 This research will investigate the fate of particulate and colloidal P in the Chesapeake Bay watershed.

->

-> October 28-29, 2014.
+Oct 28-29, 2014.
 Dr. Jaisi attended USDA NIWQP and NIFA program PD meeting in Washington DC.
-He gave an oral and a poster presentations related to the progress made on AFRI grants.
+He gave oral and poster presentations related to the progress made on AFRI grants.

->

-> Oct 17, 2014.
+Oct 17, 2014.
 Ha Vu awarded with the 2014-2015 DENIN Environmental Scholarship, a highly competitive scholarship for University of Delaware’s finest undergraduate students.

 Oct 16, 2014.
 Dr. Jaisi gave an invited talk entitled “Remineralization of phosphorus from organic matter: A predominant pathway of phosphorus cycling in the Chesapeake Bay” at the Department of Geological Sciences, University of Delaware, Newark, DE.